 I managed to miss the fact that mdrun -dd would have done my DD-constraints without the need to modify code - thanks for pointing that out.
 I'm glad the trjconv issue is fixed for the future.

-#4 Updated by Berk Hess about 10 years ago
+#4 Updated by Berk Hess over 10 years ago

 This cost me some time do debug.